DLarsen34/SportsStore/README.md

 how it is all working together.
 And binding data to the certain views is starting to make sense as well.
 I always have to read the parts where the author is using LINQ a couple different times, to get it to really sink in.
 But after 2-3 times it starts to make sense.

+Chapter 11
+It was interesting to see how using the IProductRespository as an interface for the EFProductRepository makes things work.
+It was also interesting how the author did the Create and Delete functions in the controller differently than we did in SpicyThai.